JosephBisso/Cardgame/README.md

 ## Description

 - Cardgame is a implementation of a physical Card game.
 For now there is only one pre-programmed Game but with this programm you can play a large number of card games if you know the rule and want to create a new Game with existing rules.
-But more (popular) Games are definitling in the way.
-Stay tunned!
+But more (popular) Games are definitling in the way. **STAY TUNNED !!**

 - Your opponents will be AIs.
 The last Player with remaining Card loose the Game.
 For now neither the number of Ais nor their Level can be changed, but I played a couple hundred games and sometimes I win and sometimes I loose.
 Either way I had a lot of fun